reagent-project/reagent/doc/Security.md

 Because Reagent deals directly with Clojure data structures, it is perfectly valid to build a value somewhere that contains Hiccup, which Reagent will then turn into React elements.
-Unfortunately, this also means it is possible to construct these values **if** your API or data source allows representing keywords—such as EDN and Transit data.
+Unfortunately, this also means it is possible to construct these Hiccup values **IF** your API or data source allows representing keywords—such as EDN and Transit data.

 ```cljs